nikohoffren/hunajaholisti-website/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it are governed by the [App Icon Generator Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [Hunajaholistin Hunaja Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [niko.hoffren@gmail.com](mailto:niko.hoffren@gmail.com).

 ## How Can I Contribute?